Introduction

 Identify the Problem Area

-Inspect the Hinges: Check for loose screws or worn-out hinge pins that may need tightening or replacement.
+Inspect the Hinges: Start by checking the hinges for any loose screws or worn-out hinge pins that might need tightening or replacement.

-Examine the Door Frame: Look for any warping or damage to the frame that could be causing misalignment.
+Examine the Door Frame: Look at the door frame for signs of warping or damage that could cause misalignment.

-Assess the Door Itself: Ensure the door hasn’t warped or become damaged, contributing to the sagging.
+Assess the Door Itself: Check if the door has warped or been damaged, as this could be contributing to the sagging.

 Fixing Minor Door Sagging Issues